-- 1 Press (a) to access the main menu. - 2 Scroll to My Info.
+- 1 Press (a) to access the main menu.

+- 2 Scroll to My Info.

-- 3 Press ®. - 4 Scroll to see your information: - Name Enter your name.
+- 3 Press ®.

+- 4 Scroll to see your information: - Name Enter your name.
 See "Entering Text" on page 33. - Line 1 and Line 2 your phone numbers for phone lines 1 and 2.
-These are filled in when you receive your first Net alert after enabling over-the-air security on your phone. - Direct Connect Your Direct Connect number is the number that others use to contact you using Direct Connect service.
-It is filled in when you receive your first Net alert after enabling over-the-air security on your phone. - Group ID the number of the Talkgroup you have joined. - Carrier IP the IP address assigned to Nextel.
-It is filled in when you register for packet data services. - IP1 Address and IP2 Address the IP addresses assigned to you for using the Internet with your phone. - Ckt Your circuit data number is the number you use if you want to use your phone to transfer circuit data.
-See "Using Your Phone as a Modem" on page 88.
-You receive this number from Nextel.
+These are filled in when you receive your alert notification after enabling security on your phone. - Direct Connect Your Direct Connect number is the number that others use to contact you using Direct Connect[®] service.
+It is filled in when you receive your alert notification after enabling security on your phone.
+To view your Direct Connect number, scroll to Direct Connect and press [®]. - Group ID the number of the Talkgroup you have joined. - Carrier IP the IP address assigned to Nextel.
+It is filled in when you register for packet data services.
+To view your Carrier IP address, scroll to Carrier IP and press @. - IP1 Address and IP2 Address the IP addresses assigned to you for using the Internet with your phone.
+To view your IP addresses, scroll to the IP address you want to view and press ⊛.